 Your little artists can create snowmen easily with white paint.
 Snowmen can have three prints or smaller snowmen can have two prints stacked on top of each other.
 Use the marker to add details like the one shown in this picture.

 Reindeer can be created with two brown prints, a large for the body and a small one for the head.
 Black marker can be used to add antlers, legs and faces.
 Don’t forget the hooves!

 Green fingerprints can be stacked on top of each other to create a fan pattern.
 Once the paint is dried, add decorations to your tree.
 If you dare, get out the glitter.
 We opted for metallic Sharpies.

 Give it a try!
 Let us know how it goes!
+Consider using your works of art to pass out to community members.
 We’d love to hear from you in the comments below.